 An effective digital marketing strategy should be detailed and include a schedule of what you’re going to deliver, when, and by whom.
 You also want it to be flexible enough to keep up with new developments in digital marketing, social media and technical advances.
 Change is constant, and we know that.

-We had the pleasure of working on a digital marketing strategy for The Convention Centre Dublin in 2019.
-We really enjoyed working with the marketing team to come up with a workable strategy that was implemented by their team.
-This included:
+We had the pleasure of working on a digital marketing strategy for The Convention Centre Dublin.

 1. Clarity on Business Goals